-- 5.1 If you have a concern you are encouraged to raise this with the Accountable Body (Essex County Council), Counter Fraud Team.
-Proof is not required at this point - it is for the Counter Fraud Team to investigate.
-The Discloser must, however, have a reasonable belief that disclosing the information is in the public interest before raising a concern. - 5.2 Raising your concern can be done in the following ways:
+- 5.1 If you have a concern you are encouraged to raise this with the Accountable Body (Kent County Council), Counter Fraud / Internal Audit Team.
+Proof is not required at this point it is for the Counter Fraud / Internal Audit Team to investigate.
+The Discloser must, however, have a reasonable belief that disclosing the information is in the public interest before raising a concern. - 5.2 Raising your concern can be done in a number of ways outlined at: Fraud prevention - Kent County Council - 5.3 In completing the Investigation Log, you are encouraged to provide as much information as possible to enable the Counter Fraud Team to fully understand the nature of your concerns.
+For example, the Discloser should try to provide the following information: the background and reason behind the concern; - whether they have already raised a concern with anyone and the response; and